Ada-Developers-Academy/daily-curriculum/topic_resources/rails/validations.md

 # Validations

-Rails gives us an easy way to validate data before it goes into the database.
+Rails gives us a nice way to validate data before it goes into the database.

 Why would we want to validate data?
 If we receive input from a user that doesn't match what is required for our application to run, we want to halt the process and re ask